-IV Sedation Dentist in Burtonsville Silver Spring MD
+IV Sedation Dentistry in Burtonsville Silver Spring MD

-Our dental practice specializes in treating patients who cannot tolerate dental procedures without the use of sedative drugs and sedation dentistry.
+Our dental practice specializes in treating patients who cannot tolerate dental procedures without sedation dentistry.
 Gary Adams DDS is a sedation dentist located in Burtonsville near Silver Spring and Columbia in the Maryland DC metro area.
-Dr Adams can even do dental X-rays and regular cleanings under twilight or full sedation if necessary.
+Dr Adams can administer calming sedatives to help people with dental anxiety and gagging reflexes get through their dental appointment.
+No reason to avoid the dentist because of fear of the dental office.
+Sleep through your next appointment, wake up and all your dental work will be completed.
+Even dental X-rays and regular cleanings under twilight or full sedation if necessary.
 Many patients have fear of the dentist and cannot tolerate dental work without sedation or getting put to sleep.
 If pills and laughing gas have not worked for you.
 If you gag a lot, have severe tooth sensitivity and/or trouble getting numb, we invite you to come in for a complimentary consultation to see what we can do for you today.

 Sedation Dentistry Options:

 - IV Full Sedation also called sleep dentistry

 - Oral Sedation typically administered as a pill

 - Dental Gas – Nitrous Oxide – by far the most popular form of sedation.
 Wears off quickly and people can drive home or go back to work